TOILmodular/GARGLER/README.md

 As soon as the switch is pushed to the right, the 16 stages are being changed again depending on the input signals (external or internal).

-#### PORTAMENTO and ATTENUATOR
+#### PORTAMENTO
-The portamento and attenuator knobs do what they are expected to do.
+The PORTAMENTO knobs do what they are expected to do, i.e. smoothing out the shift from one CV value to the next.
 Those controls are independent for each of the four channels.

+#### ATTENUATOR

-Attenuating a CV output does not simply reduce all output values.
-Due to the uneven probability distribution of possible CV values, as mentioned above, attenuating an output shifts the entire probability distribution to lower values.
+Attenuating a CV output with the related ATTENUATOR knob does not simply reduce all output values from that channel.
+Due to the uneven probability distribution of possible CV values, as mentioned above, attenuating an output shifts the entire probability distribution to lower values, like squeezing the probability curve to a narrower voltage range.

 ## Some suggestions about how to use the module
 - The module has the tendency to lock the CV value changes to certain sequences.
 This can be interrupted by playing around with the ADD and DEL buttons.
 - The module invites to use it interactively by adding and deleting single bits or a series of bits (high or low).
 The outcome can be quite chaotic, and sometines the module returns back to a previous repetition.
-- Also the intewractive use of the attentuators has quite some influense of CV output probabilities due to the facts described above.
+- Also the interactive use of the attentuators has quite some influence on CV output probabilities due to the facts described above.
-- Changes or repetitions can nicely be observed by the LED field.
-You can get a general impression if the module tends to higher (more LEDs lit) or lower (less LEDs lit) CV output values.
+- Changes or repetitions can nicely be observed in the LED field.
+You can get a general impression if the module tends to higher or lower CV output values (more or fewer LEDs lit).
 Depending on that, you can add or delete some bits.
 - If the left IN signal is higher than the right one, the first bit of the shift register will be set to high.
 If the right IN signal is higher, it will be set to low.
 Keeping that in mind, you can experiment with different input signals on each side - noise, audio, LFO, CV, trigger, internal feedback.

 ## Module Build and PCBs